Updated: Apr 22

-If it’s not the muted blocks of concrete that we call walls, or the overhead lights full of excited mercury vapor, it’s the reflective metal barbed wire that immediately brings me into their day to day reality.
+If it’s not the muted blocks of concrete that we call walls or the overhead lights full of excited mercury vapor, the reflective metal barbed wire immediately brings me into their day-to-day reality.
 It’s quite a situation in there.

-During the first part of the class we passed out some sheets of paper and asked the guys to write down a complaint.
+During the first part of the class, we passed out some sheets of paper and asked the guys to write down a complaint.
 Unsuspectingly, a common theme was the food inside.
-“We don’t get enough food here,” “the food in here sucks”, etc. Afterward we collected all the papers and asked what the needs under some some of the complaints could possibly be.
-“I miss my daughter” was quickly identified as a need for connection, affection and love.
+“We don’t get enough food here,” “the food in here sucks,” etc. Afterward, we collected all the papers and asked what the needs under some of the complaints could possibly be.
+“I miss my daughter” was quickly identified as a need for connection, affection, and love.
 Can you think of what the common need would be for better food?

-Even in a place called prison there was an opening.
-Something shifted when we were able to take another’s complaint and turn it into a more universal thing.
-Something was more accessible around empathy when we were able to take the focus off a certain person and just identify what is going on underneath it all.
+Even in a place called prison, there was an opening.
+Something shifted when we could take another’s complaint and turn it into a universal thing.
+Something was more accessible around empathy when we could take the focus off a certain person and identify what is going on underneath it all.

-The other really powerful thing was when Kate introduced the idea of using words like “always” or “never” when we start a conversation.
+The other powerful thing was when Kate Vita introduced the idea of using words like “always” or “never” when we start a conversation.
 Statements like, “You never write me” or “you always talk shit” creates an immediate defensive mechanism.
-This defense stagnates any sort of organic unfolding process between two (or more) people of genuine and empathic communication to take place.
+This defense stagnates any organic unfolding process between two (or more) people of genuine and empathic communication to take place.

-Even in a place where there is a seemingly infinite stream of “NO’S!” there was a deep sense of possibility blossoming in that concrete bloc room last night.
+Even in a place with a seemingly infinite stream of “NO’S!” there was a deep sense of possibility blossoming in that concrete bloc room last night.
 There was a recognition in seeing the humanity in your younger cellmate who mocks you by calling you an ‘old man.’
-There was a clear collective seeing, through this process; of together discovering the possibility that your younger cellmate is really just trying to fulfill his need for connection or humor or power or any of the other needs we ALL have.
-This realization seemed to hold the potential to change the way that one prisoner might respond next time he’s called ‘old man.’
-It’s likely that he may see the need, not the words, and find a healthier place within himself to respond more skillfully.
+There was a clear collective seeing, through this process, of together discovering the possibility that your younger cellmate is just trying to fulfill his need for connection or humor or power or any of the other needs we ALL have.
+This realization seemed to hold the potential to change how one prisoner might respond the next time he’s called an ‘old man.’
+He may likely see the need, not the words, and find a healthier place within himself to respond more skillfully.

 Until next time,